ridasilva/aws-ecs-demo/README.md

 # aws-ecs-demo
-This repository is protected under the `BSD 3-Clause License` which can be found in `LICENSE.md`.
+This repository is protected under the `BSD 3-Clause License` which can be found in `LICENSE`.

 Demo repository for pushing boiler-plate Flask app to AWS ECS.